uynphm/e-commerce-storefont/README.md

 ## Overview

-This project is a responsive e-commerce storefront built using HTML/CSS, React, and Tailwind CSS.
-The platform ensures a seamless shopping experience, featuring interactive elements like product carousels, hover effects, and 3D product views.
+This project is a responsive e-commerce storefront that ensures a seamless shopping experience.
+It features interactive elements like product carousels, hover effects, and 3D product views.
 Optimized for performance, it offers a smooth experience across all devices.

 ## Technologies Used